sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/visiting-speakers.md

 #### Add outgoing speakers

-Click the 'Edit' pencil icon at the top right corner of the **Your Congregation** card.
+Click the 'Edit' pencil icon in the top right corner of the **Your Congregation** card.

 ![Editing my visiting speakers](./img/edit-button.png)